-This is the Saint of the Day list of Saints and Blesseds whose feast day falls on May 29 every year.
+This is the Saint of the Day list of Saints and Blesseds whose feast day is May 29 2023.

 Saint Ursula Ledochowska

 Saint Maximinus of Trier

 Saint Bona of Pisa

 Saint Conon the Elder

 Saint Cyril of Caesarea

 Saint Conon the Younger

 Martyrs of Toulouse